The ultimate guide to temporary housing

-This guide provides answers to all your questions about temporary housing.
-It explains what it is, how to choose the right temporary housing option and where to find it and how to avoid unpleasant surprises.
+This guide will answer your question about temporary rentals.
+It explains what they are, how to choose the right one, where to find it and how to avoid unpleasant surprises.

 What is temporary housing?

 You can also rent a temporary accommodation without signing a lease.
-All you have to do is provide your payment information (e.g., credit card number), contact details and, in some cases, a deposit.
-There’s no need to bring your own furniture as temporary dwellings are furnished.
+All that’s required is to provide payment information (e.g., credit card number), your address, and in certain cases, a deposit.
+There’s no need to move your furniture: temporary rentals are furnished.
 Many come with a fully equipped kitchen, a washer and dryer, and cleaning supplies.

-All you have to do is move in!
+All that’s left for you to do is unpack your suitcases!

 Who is temporary housing for?